stopwarstopputin/swsp-wordpress-plugin/README.md

 This can only happen when more and more Russians feel sanctions in everyday life and start to stand up.

 That's why we created the Stop War!
 Stop Putin!
-WordPress Plugin which allows everyone who runs a WordPress blog to impose sanctions on Russia by blocking Visitors with Russian IP addresses from the content and thus fuel the protests.
+WordPress Plugin which allows everyone who runs a WordPress blog to block visitors from Russia & Belarus (based on IP addresses) from the content and thus fuel the protests.

 ## What does the Stop War!
 Stop Putin!
 WordPress Plugin do?

 When you have installed and activated the Stop War!
 Stop Putin!
 WordPress Plugin on your WordPress blog, it will allow you to block all visitors coming from IP Addresses associated with the Russian Federation denying access to your website's regular content.

-You can choose in the settings if you want your WordPress website to display a 403 error, redirect to another URL or show a specific, customizable WordPress page to explain why you sanction the access and to encourage your Russian visitors to take actions.
+You can choose in the settings if you want your WordPress website to display a 403 error, redirect to another URL or show a specific, customizable WordPress page to explain why you sanction the access and to encourage your visitors from Russian & Belarus to take actions.

 ## Important Notes